 Birds of Printer Nightmares

-When I started this blog it was all about showing you the options you have when you want to make sure the end-user (without admin permissions) could still install printer drivers when needed.
+When I started this blog, it was all about showing you the options you have when you want to make sure the end user (without admin permissions) can still install printer drivers when needed.

-I am going to divide this blog into multiple parts: The first four parts will show you how to make sure your users could install Printer Drivers, the other parts are all about the Printer Nightmare
+I will divide this blog into multiple parts: The first four parts will show you how to ensure your users can install Printer Drivers, and the other parts are all about the Printer Nightmare.

 1. Installing Printer Drivers with no admin Permissions

-Implementing adminless can be hard, especially when a user is accustomed to the possibility of installing printers on their own.
-To take away some of this trouble of introducing adminless, you can give your end-users the possibility to install printer drivers on their own.
+Implementing admin less can be difficult, especially when users are accustomed to installing printers on their own.
+To alleviate some of the trouble of introducing admin less, you can allow your end-users to install printer drivers on their own.

 Of course, Printix or Microsoft Universal Printer are way better solutions when you have some “static” printers.
-But for the frontline workers, who suddenly may need to use a printer somewhere, this solution can come in handy.
+But this solution can be useful for frontline workers who suddenly need to use a printer somewhere.

 The first one you need to configure: